mikolmogorov/Ragout/README.md

 to assemble the target into the correct set of scaffolds.
 Enlarge your contigs with Ragout!

-The current version of Ragout is limited to genomes of bacterial size, but we are working on expanding it to mammalian-scaled ones.
+Current version of Ragout was mostly tested on bacterial genomes, however it also contains an experimental support of mamalian-scaled ones.

 Install